chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 - `ctrl-o`
 - return
 - `ctrl-x`
-- Now you're out of nano, but still in the container.
+- Now you're out of nano.

 ::: notes
 Or just use whatever text editor you have, these are basically directions for doing this in the container.